ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_rdps-cgsl/readme_rdps-cgsl-datamart_en.md

 ## File name nomenclature

-NOTE: ALL HOURS ARE IN UTC.
+NOTE : ALL HOURS ARE IN UTC.

-The files have the following nomenclature:
+The files have the following nomenclature :

 * __File name for the atmospheric data__ : CMC_coupled-rdps-stlawrence-atmosphere_latlon0.02x0.03_AAAAMMJJHH_P0hh.grib2
 * __File name for the oceanic data__ : CMC_coupled-rdps-stlawrence-ocean_latlon0.02x0.03_AAAAMMJJHH_P0hh.grib2

-where:
+where :

-* __CMC__ : constant string indicating that the data is from the Canadian Meteorological Centre.
+* __CMC__ : Constant string indicating that the data is from the Canadian Meteorological Centre.
-* __coupled-rdps-stlawrence-ocean__ : constant string indicating that the data is from the Atmosphere-Ocean-Ice forecast system for the Gulf of St. Lawrence.
+* __coupled-rdps-stlawrence-ocean__ : Constant string indicating that the data is from the Atmosphere-Ocean-Ice forecast system for the Gulf of St. Lawrence.
-* __latlon0.02x0.03__ : constant string indicating that the projection used is latitude-longitude grid of 500 x 325 (with 0.02 x 0.03 degrees of resolution).
+* __latlon0.02x0.03__ : Constant string indicating that the projection used is latitude-longitude grid of 500 x 325 (with 0.02 x 0.03 degrees of resolution).
 * __YYYYMMDD__ : Year (YYYY), month (MM) and day (DD) of the beginning of the forecast.
 * __HH__ : UTC run time [00, 06, 12, 18].
 * __Phhh__ : "P" is a constant character. "hhh" is the forecast hour [001, 002, 003, ..., 048].
-* __grib2__ : constant string indicating the GRIB2 format is used.
+* __grib2__ : Constant string indicating the GRIB2 format is used.

-Example of file name:
+Example of file name :

 * __Atmospheric data__ : CMC_coupled-rdps-stlawrence-atmosphere_latlon0.02x0.03_2015011200_P048.grib2
 * __Oceanic data__ : CMC_coupled-rdps-stlawrence-ocean_latlon0.02x0.03_2015011200_P048.grib2